damianperera/homepage/README.md

 ### Weather

-The weather widget is provided by [WeatherWidget.io](https://weatherwidget.io/) and is sourced from [Forecast7](https://forecast7.com/).
+The weather widget is provided by [WeatherWidget.io](https://weatherwidget.io/) and current weather data is sourced from [Forecast7](https://forecast7.com/).

 ### The Pragmatic Engineer